Bytecrowds/bytecrowds/README.md

 ##  How it works?
   We use the y.js-codemirror bindings on react-codemirror and connect the editor to the global SyncedStore object, together with the Ably provider.
 The infrastructure can auto-scale to any number of users.

+# IMPORTANT!
+This is a unified repository and is updated regularly, if needed.
+To see the timelined version check the [frontend](https://github.com/Bytecrowds/frontend) and [backend](https://github.com/Bytecrowds/backend) repositories.

+# Distinctions
+- 1st place at [infoeducatie](https://infoeducatie.ro/) 2022, web section